modelcheckutp/CSP-Z3/README.md

 CSP-Z3 is a Z3-based CSP model checker, based on the denotational semantics.
+The users can find the UTP CSP model without variables in the csp directory, the model with local variables in the csp_local, the model with shared variables in the csp_shared, and other examples such as the dining philosophers problem in the example directory.